emrecanduran/Databricks-Big-Data-For-Marketing-E-Commerce/README.md

 ## Model Building

-To achieve our objective, I will follow a systematic approach that involves several stages.
-I will begin by preparing the data, cleaning and organizing it for analysis.
-Next, I will perform exploratory data analysis (EDA) to gain insights into the dataset and identify any patterns or trends.
+To achieve the objective, it is followed a systematic approach that involves several stages.
+It is started by preparing the data, cleaning, and organizing it for analysis.
+Next, perform exploratory data analysis (EDA) to gain insights into the dataset and identify any patterns or trends.
 Once I have a thorough understanding of the data, I will proceed to train and evaluate predictive models using machine learning techniques such as:

 Logistic Regression